French architecture: Romanesque

-Medieval
+Gothic

 French Gothic architecture is a style of architecture prevalent in France from 1140 until about 1500, which largely divided into four styles, Early Gothic, High Gothic, Rayonnant, Late Gothic or Flamboyant style.
 The Early Gothic style began in 1140 and was characterized by the adoption of the pointed arch and transition from late Romanesque architecture.
 To heighten the wall, builders divided it into four tiers: arcade (arches and piers), gallery, triforium, and clerestorey.
 To support the higher wall builders invented the flying buttresses, which reached maturity only at High Gothic during the 13th century.
 The vaults were six ribbed sexpartite vaults.
 Notable structures of the style include the East end of the Abbey Church of St Denis, Sens Cathedral, Notre-Dame of Laon, the West facade of Chartres Cathedral, Notre-Dame de Paris, Lyon Cathedral and Toul Cathedral.

 The High Gothic style of the 13th century canonized proportions and shapes from early Gothic and developed them further to achieve light, yet tall and majestic structures.
 The wall structure was modified from four to only three tiers: arcade, triforium, and clerestorey.
 Piers coronations were smaller to avoid stopping the visual upward thrust.
 The clerestorey windows changed from one window in each segment, holed in the wall, to two windows united by a small rose window.
 The rib vault changed from six to four ribs.
 The flying buttresses matured, and after they were embraced at Notre-Dame de Paris and Notre-Dame de Chartres, they became the canonical way to support high walls, as they served both structural and ornamental purposes.
 The main body of Chartres Cathedral (1194–1260), Amiens Cathedral, and Bourges Cathedral are also representatives of the style.

 Aside from these Gothic styles, there is another style called "Gothique Méridional" (or Southern Gothic, opposed to Gothique Septentrional or Northern Gothic).
 This style is characterised by a large nave and has no transept.
 Examples of this Gothic architecture would be Notre-Dame-de-Lamouguier in Narbonne and Sainte-Marie in Saint-Bertrand-de-Comminges.